PGM-Lab/InferPy/docs/notes/installation.rst

    $ pip install inferpy[datasets]          # for using datasets at inf.data

-If we desire to install InferPy including all the dependencies, use the keyword ``all``, that is:
+If we want to install InferPy including all the dependencies, use the keyword ``all``, that is: